 San Diego Investment Property

-Some real estate investors prefer to find a replacement property before selling their current holding(s).
+Some San Diego real estate investors prefer to find a replacement property before selling their current holding(s).
 The Reverse 1031 Exchange allows the investor to purchase the replacement property first, then sell.
 For example, the person who purchased Del Mar home for $750,000 thinks the house is now worth $1,750,000.
 An oceanfront duplex becomes available for $2,500,000.
 The investor may buy the oceanfront duplex.
-Within 45 days after the purchase the investor must put the Del Mar home up for sale.
+Within 45 days after the new purchase, the investor must put the Del Mar home up for sale.
 The house must be formally sold within 180 days after the oceanfront duplex was purchased.

 We will guide you through the home selling process to make sure that you maximize your investment!